polodev/datawookie/content/blog/2018-04-30-classification-balanced-data.md

 test  <- appointments[-train_index,]
 {{< /highlight >}}

-We will use the `caret` to build the classifier.
-Set up some parameters of the model training process.
+We will use the `caret` package to build the classifier.
+Set up some parameters for the model training process.

 {{< highlight r >}}
 control = trainControl(